bjt-user/Linux/kdenlive.md

 then leftclick the clip and you can adjust the `gain` (set it to -30 to have a big effect)

 ***
+#### transitions

+Add a transition of two video clips.\
+Put one video clip over the other one.\
+Then click on the small dot on the upper video clip and there will be a "wipe" transition added".

+With audio it does not work like that, it will just fade in and out for some time if you click this dot at the corner of the audio clips.

+***
 #### rendering

 I havent found an option for no reencoding yet.\